mmfleitas/11464537/README.md

 ERP_part3_kmeans5.ipynb

-    1. We upload wards data, Geodata for mapping uk and both final dataframes created on ERP_part1_PreparingData.ipynb
+    1. We upload wards data, Geodata for mapping UK and both final dataframes created on ERP_part1_PreparingData.ipynb
     2. We scale the features in the dataset df using the StandardScaler
     3. We run the elbow method and graph it as seen in FIGURE 10 of the ERP
     4. Based on the elbow method result we ran the k-means model
-    5. We visualize the data segmentation by runing the Principal Component Analysis as seen in FIGURE 11.A of the ERP
+    5. We visualize the data segmentation by running the Principal Component Analysis as seen in FIGURE 11.A of the ERP
     6. To the df with the dummy variables we add the number of the clusters generated by the k-means
     7. As a ward can only belong to one cluster, we generate a map of Uk with hue set to cluster as seen in FIGURE 15 OF THE APPENDIX on the ERP
     8. We calculate the same statistics for the overall understanding of the clustering

 ERP_part4_kmeans21.ipynb

-    1. We upload wards data, Geodata for mapping uk and both final dataframes created on ERP_part1_PreparingData.ipynb
+    1. We upload wards data, Geodata for mapping UK and both final dataframes created on ERP_part1_PreparingData.ipynb
     2. We scale the features in the dataset df using the StandardScaler
     3. Based on the number of balls generated by the TDABM we ran the k-means model
-    5. We visualize the data segmentation by runing the Principal Component Analysis as seen in FIGURE 11.B of the ERP,
+    5. We visualize the data segmentation by running the Principal Component Analysis as seen in FIGURE 11.B of the ERP,
     6. To the df with the dummy variables we add the number of the clusters generated by the k-means
     7. As a ward can only belong to one cluster, we generate a map of Uk with hue set to cluster as seen in FIGURE 16 OF THE APPENDIX on the ERP
     8. We calculate the some statistics and generate the graph seen in FIGURE 12.B of the ERP

 7.Note:
-This project was developed as an Extended Research Project Report Submitted to the University of Manchester for the Degree of MSc in Data Science in the Faculty of Humanities.
+This project was developed as an Extended Research Project Report Submitted to the University of Manchester for the Degree of MSc in Data Science in the Faculty of Humanities